Freebies on Election Day include Uber and Lyft rides, Krispy Kreme doughnuts and more

 Johnny Rockets

 The 1950s diner-style chain is offering customers one free shake with an in-store purchase on Election Day at participating locations.
-Guests must prove they cast a vote, such as an “I Voted” sticker.
+Guests just have to mention “Free Shake” offer at the register.

 Round Table Pizza